Local Planning Authority (LPA): Canterbury

 What3words: ///stores.herbs.active

-A total of 312 area habitat and 24 hedgerow units are available from the following habitat types:
+A total of 312.164 habitat units and 24.961 hedgerow units are proposed from the following habitat types:

 Grassland